pedrocondor/oec-etl/etl/countries/japan/README.md

 ### Variable Details
 Exp or Imp : 1 for Export and 2 for import
-Custom : Japan is divided into 9 Coustom regions which are subdivided into approximately 86 ports(this estimate is from distict values in 2017 export dataset).
+Custom : Japan is divided into 9 Custom regions which are subdivided into approximately 86 ports(this estimate is from distict values in 2017 export dataset).
 Country
     1. Export : Final Destination
     2. Import : Country of Origin